hbctraining/Intro-to-R-flipped/README.md

 * *Some materials used in these lessons were derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

+### Citation

+To cite material from this course in your publications, please use:

+> Meeta Mistry, Mary Piper, Jihe Liu, & Radhika Khetani.
+(2021, May 5). *hbctraining/Intro-to-R-flipped: R workshop first release*.
+Zenodo. https://doi.org/10.5281/zenodo.4739342

+A lot of time and effort went into the preparation of these materials.
+Citations help us understand the needs of the community, gain recognition for our work, and attract further funding to support our teaching activities.
+Thank you for citing this material if it helped you in your data analysis.